Internet in the Czech Republic

 Internet in the Czech Republic and Internet access are largely provided by the private sector and is available in a variety of forms, using a variety of technologies, at a wide range of speeds and costs.
 In 2013, 68% of Czechs were connected to the Internet.
+From 2013 to 2022, the number of Internet users in the Czech Republic increased rapidly to 91.48%.